mvbureev/mvbureev/README.md

 ### 👋 Hi!
 My name is Maxim Bureev.

-High Middle Frontend Engineer with 4+ years of experience.
-I want to work in an actively developing nontoxic company.

-Worked on many projects: huge marketplaces and media platforms, admin panels with a bunch of charts and trees, social networks, learning platforms, outsourcing.
-Worked for different clients: Cyprus, UK, Russia, Germany, Luxembourg.
-Open for work in Cyprus or outside the CIS with relocation.
+Middle Front-end Developer with 4+ years of experience looking for a job in Cyprus (or outside the CIS) with relocation.

-_*CIS - Commonwealth of Independent States - Belarus, Kazakhstan, Russia, etc._
+My goal is to use my experience in the company to develop a useful product and find a team to share experience with each other to create a team that will solve any problem.

 #### 🧑‍💻 I use:
 - ECMAscript